Preschooler play: why it’s important

 Play is essential to preschooler development.
 Different kinds of play help preschoolers develop and learn in many different ways:

-- Dramatic and pretend play: preschoolers use games like dress-ups to act out confusing or scary scenarios, try out different roles like being a mum or a dad, and explore emotions.
+- Dramatic and pretend play: preschoolers use games like dress-ups to act out confusing or scary scenarios, try out different roles, and explore emotions.

-- Messy play: play with paints, water, sand or dirt is a great outlet for children’s emotions.
+- Messy play: play with paints, water, sand or dirt is a great outlet for children’s emotions and helps to develop senses like touch and smell.
 Children also enjoy exploring different textures, smells, colours and so on.

-- Physical play: jumping, running, kicking balls and climbing over playground equipment teaches preschoolers about coordination and balance, and how far they can push their physical abilities.
+- Physical play: jumping, running, kicking balls and climbing over playground equipment develops coordination and balance.
+It also helps preschoolers test the limits of their physical abilities.